occiware/occiware-ozwillo/connector-analytics/README.md

 (this is because they have also been contributed to the Studio source, otherwise they can be imported right away in a downloaded [OCCIware Studio nightly build](http://www.obeo.fr/download/occiware/) and have not to have been mavenized like those)

 You can now either 1.
-Build your own (beware, takes 40 minutes) and run it :
+Build your own (simpler, but takes 40 minutes) and run it :

 ``` bash
 cd clouddesigner